paleobot/pbot-dev/Field definitions/Specimen fields.md

 * Info: Says who did the identification.

 ### Exemplar specimen type:
-* Entry type: Select one option from defined exemplar types: holotype/exemplar, other type specimen. [note we may need to break down “other type specimen into several categories, but this will work for now]
+* Entry type: Select one option from defined exemplar types: holotype/exemplar, other type specimen.
-* Consideration: need to define the type options.
+* Consideration: need to define the type options, with consideration from others in the field.
+For the taxonomists, is it important to know what sort of type a specimen is?
 Is this treated same for true type specimens of Linnean species?
 Can this be required IF the specimen was designated as an exampleOf?
 Or set default to non-type specimen exemplar (whatever we call that), unless the holo- or para-type etc are selected?
 * PBot: holotypeOf: [HolotypeOf].
 Defines a relationship to another node.
 * dwc:  similar to typeStatus http://rs.tdwg.org/dwc/terms/typeStatus
 * Info: Designates the specimen as one of several exemplar types.
 Can only choose one.
 Only one specimen may be the “holo-exemplar/primary exemplar”